 I have many favorite rivers, but Southern Oregon’s Illinois River is my actual #1 favorite.
-Its most commonly rafted section is a four-day expedition with numerous Class IV (and one Class V) rapids.
+Its most commonly rafted section is a three to four day expedition with numerous Class IV (and one Class V) rapids.
 Beyond world-class whitewater, the Illinois River carves an unspoiled and amazingly beautiful canyon through the remarkable Kalmiopsis Wilderness.

 The Illinois River is famous for its clear water, stunning scenery, and botany.
 It’s also a refuge for salmon and steelhead, as it is one of only two river systems in Oregon with no hatchery program.
 Fish in the Illinois River are truly wild, without genetic tampering from hatcheries.